Coping tips for people facing greater risk

-- Clean and disinfect DME, assistive technology and adaptive equipment.
-Here are some tips.
+- Clean and disinfect DME, assistive technology, and adaptive equipment.

 - Plan for absences and changes in caregivers schedules.
 Arrange for emergency caregivers in case family members or guardians become ill.
 Try to assure that children are cared for by people they know so there are minimal separations from familiar caregivers.